aws-samples/hive-emr-on-eks/README.md

-# RUN Hive metastore and Hive Server2 in EKS
+# Run Hive metastore and Hive Server2 in EKS

 This is a project containing multiple helm chart for Hive releated components.

-# How to Started

 Make sure you are in the correct branch

 ```bash